 A video platform, however, is not limited to those functions and can allow you to capture:

-With a modern video platform, you can record every detail of web conferences in HD–every slide, every whiteboard diagram, and every webcam video feed.
-Equally important, it integrates with a central content repository, making the recordings immediately available for editing, viewing and sharing on all major desktop, laptop and mobile operating systems.
+With a modern video platform, you can record every detail of your meetings in HD – every slide, every whiteboard diagram, and every webcam video feed.
+Equally important, it integrates with a central video library, making the recordings immediately available for editing, viewing and sharing on all major desktop, laptop and mobile operating systems.

 Paired with a video conferencing tool, a video platform helps you record, share, and scale your presentations, pitches, meetings and more.